INTERVIEW AND LIVE PICTURES BY MARKO SYRJALA

-Max Cavalera: We arrived a day before and we had one night off in a hotel.
-I remember I woke up at 3:00 in the morning and got dressed, and went down the lobby and I was ready to do some stuff.
+Max Cavalera: We arrived a day before, and we had one night off in a hotel.
+I remember I woke up at 3:00 in the morning and got dressed, and went down the lobby, and I was ready to do some stuff.
 That’s how fucked up I was.
-The guy in the lobby was like “Everything is closed.
+The guy in the lobby was like, “Everything is closed.
 It’s 3:00 in the morning” I was like, “What do you mean 3:00 in the morning?”
 Like yeah, it’s the middle of the night.
 There is nothing open.
 There is nowhere to go.
-So, I went back to my room, I tried to sleep.
+So, I went back to my room, and I tried to sleep.
 But it was weird.
-But yeah, it was adventure.
+But yeah, it was an adventure.
 I was wearing a Godflesh shirt.
-It was my favourite Godflesh shirt.
+It was my favorite Godflesh shirt.

 Max Cavalera: Yeah.
 It looked good.

-One really funny thing happened on that festival.
+One hilarious thing happened at that festival.
 Do you remember who played after you?

 Max Cavalera: It was some poser band?

 Max Cavalera: Winger, yeah.
 That was quite a lineup.
 Yeah, Winger.
 They didn’t have a good show.
 They got no chance.
 Sepultura was a brutal band to follow.
 It’s was a bad idea for anybody“Laughs.”

 RETURN TO ROOTS